BaumianerNiklas/discordbuttons-calculator/README.md

 ## Important Note

 This is part of my testing bot, so that's also why the command and event handlers are included.

+After the Message Components PR has been merged into the dev branch of Discord.js, I decided to redo this calculator command.
+Also changed some little things (especially nicer formatting), but it should work pretty much the same as the former version.
+This approach is also actually usable, so feel free to implement this into your own bots!
+For the new version, see `src/commands/calculator.js`.
+(If you want to use this in your bot you need to install the master branch of Discord.js via `npm i discord.js@dev`.)

+---
+### **Everything below this point only applies to the old version, which you should not use anyway.**

 I made the calculator because I liked the idea and not because I wanted it to actually be used by lots of people.
 So, this uses a VERY hacky approach and is storing the current expression in a textfile.
 This is not scalable **AT ALL**, especially when multiple servers and users are using it at the same time.
 Do NOT use this on a bot that's going to be actually used by people.

 ## Requirements